ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 ### Tailwind
 One of Tailwind's hidden strengths is that it has no functionality.
 It's only adds styling.
 Meaning you can easily combine Tailwind with popular frameworks like Vue or React.
-The level of detail plus the component system from a framework makes this one of the most robust web-stacks you can work on.
+The level of detail plus the component system from a frameworks like those make it one of the most robust web-stacks you can work on.

 ---
 ## > Network Performance
 Studies show if your website takes more than 3 seconds to load, you will lose about 50% of your viewers.
-So file sizes are critical, especially in a world where a significant portion of people is using mobile data.
+So file sizes are critical, especially in a world where a significant portion of people are using mobile data.

 File Sizes